 With the growing popularity of bamboo, people everywhere are looking for more and more places where they can grow their own bamboo.
-We generally associate bamboo with the Far East, and especially the tropical jungle zones like Thailand, Bali and Vietnam.
+We generally associate bamboo with the Far East, and especially the tropical jungle zones like Thailand, Bali and the Philippines.
 But occasionally, someone wants to try growing bamboo in the desert, or in the mountains, or even in Canada.

 Is it possible to grow bamboo in the desert?

 Bamboo can definitely grow in the desert.
 Many varieties of bamboo will thrive in the blazing heat.
 And with its shallow but vigorous roots, bamboo actually requires less water than you’d expect.
 A healthy grove can help improve the soil, retain moisture, and create better conditions for other plants.
 At the same time, it will attract some desert wildlife.
 Just be careful not to plant a shade-loving variety, and be sure to give it water on a regular basis.

 When you look at the distribution of bamboo around the world, you’ll see that the most diversity is clustered around the equator, in places like Indonesia, Southeast Asia, Colombia, and so forth.
 Most bamboos prefer a climate that’s warm and wet.
 But of the 1,500 species, there are plenty that thrive in snowy winters at higher elevations or latitudes, and there are others that can withstand the desert.

 One of the best examples of a desert bamboo species is Oxytenanthera abyssinica.
 This variety is endemic to sub-Saharan Africa, widespread from Ethiopia to Senegal and all the way to South Africa.
 It doesn’t actually grow in the Sahara Desert, but it is common in the Sahel, a sensitive transition zone between the desert and the savannah.